 - Eat at Trattoria dall’Oste, and definitely order the dessert there.

-#3 When Traveling With Kids – Leave Room for Flexibility
+#3 When In Italy With Teens – Leave Room for Flexibility

 After tip #1, this is my favorite travel to Italy with teens tip.
 You need to leave room for flexibility in your plans, and you want to plan something to break up the hustle and bustle of the big cities.
 For this, we decided to rent a car and stop by a hot spring on our way to Florence.
 Driving in Italy isn’t for the weak.
 Check out our blog post the 411 on Driving in Italy.
-The weather was a bit chilly, and we didn’t have any towels, but I am so glad we went to Bagni San Filippo.
-It took us out of our route, but it was so worth it.
+The weather was a bit chilly, and we didn’t have towels, but I am so glad we went to Bagni San Filippo.
+It took us out of our route, but it was worth it.
 Being in nature to hike down and find the hot springs was pretty cool.
 Then we felt like we were in an open-air spa.
+So remember to keep in mind the kind of weather you will have.
+Traveling to Italy in the fall will be different than in the summer or winter.

 @fusetravels Hot springs in Tuscany . #bagnisanfilippo #tuscany2022 #siennaitaly #visititaly🇮🇹 #italy2022🇮🇹 ♬ Échame La Culpa – Luis Fonsi & Demi Lovato